ConnorMcGehee/portfolio/README.md

 ## Projects

 ### [Playvert](https://playvert.com)
 Playvert is a versatile web application designed for sharing playlists across multiple music streaming platforms.
+Made with React.

 ### [Brewery Locator](https://connormcgehee.github.io/Brewery-Locator/)
 Brewery Locator uses the [Open Brewery DB](https://www.openbrewerydb.org) API to locate and display the nearest breweries to the user.
+Made with vanilla JS.

 ### [Hangman](https://connormcgehee.github.io/Hangman/)
 Webgame that presents a secret phrase that the player can guess letter by letter.
 Made with vanilla JS.